 (5) Protect the applicant's right to privacy during the interview.
 Facilities shall be adequate to preserve the privacy and confidentiality of the interview.

-(6) Advise assistance groups that are also applying for or receiving Ohio works first (OWF) cash assistance benefits that time limits and other requirements that apply to the receipt of OWF benefits do not apply to the receipt of food assistance, and that assistance groups which stop receiving OWF benefits because they have reached a time limit, have begun working, or for other reasons, may still qualify for food assistance benefits.
+(6) Advise assistance groups that are also applying for or receiving Ohio works first (OWF) cash assistance benefits that time limits and other requirements that apply to the receipt of OWF benefits do not apply to the receipt of SNAP, and that assistance groups which stop receiving OWF benefits because they have reached a time limit, have begun working, or for other reasons, may still qualify for SNAP benefits.

 (7) Confirm the assistance group is not subject to an intentional program violation.